Book2009/FE-NOC/README.md

 </p>
   </p>
   </p>
-Currently, we are the third generation.
-Using this name has a responsibility since our senior perform excellently.
+Currently in 2024, we are the third generation.
+This name has been used in a few competition before by our senior.
+So we decided to use it again.
+And by using it, there is a responsibility since our senior perform excellently.
 We are hoping to keep this name on the winning streak and make them proud. </p>
-This is the third generation.
+This is the third generation
  <p align="center">
     <img src="https://github.com/Book2009/FE-NOC/blob/main/Team-Photos/Nocturnalists%20gen3.jpg" width="500"/>
 </p>